x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-insights/alert-policy-and-its-configuration.md

 ### System policy

 System policy is created by the system, by default.
-A **System** policy automatically maps a newly newly created tenant to it.
+A **System** policy automatically maps a newly created tenant to it.

 > [!IMPORTANT]
 > A user/tenant requires **security administrator** privileges to edit a **System** policy.
 A user/tenant requires **security reader** privileges to view/read the **System** policy (see [Viewing/reading an alert policy](#viewingreading-an-alert-policy)).